 As Matthew Knight, founder of freelancers’ support network, Leapers, explains, ‘the narrative of “work/life balance” suggests that work and life are two distinct things whereas work is a huge influence on your life, and what’s happening outside of work is a huge influence on work.
 So there’s really no mental health at work – just mental health.’
-Couple that with the fact that over 70 million work days are lost each year to sickness, at a cost of £2.6bn to British businesses, and it’s clear to see that prioritising wellbeing isn’t just a tick in the box but a metric that you simply can’t afford to ignore.
+Couple that with the fact that over 70 million work days are lost each year to sickness, at a cost of £2.6bn to British businesses, and it’s clear to see that prioritizing wellbeing isn’t just a tick in the box but a metric that you simply can’t afford to ignore.

 How to measure it

-Any performance metric must answer the question, ‘did the initiative deliver what was expected?’ so begin by discovering what you want to improve by analysing the As-Is.
+Any performance metric must answer the question, ‘did the initiative deliver what was expected?’ so begin by discovering what you want to improve by analyzing the As-Is.
 KPIs such as the Bradford factor, labour turnover, and referrals to Occupational Health can be combined with interviews and questionnaires to highlight your current situation and provide valuable insight into what you might wish to work on.
 You can then define the deliverables, and whether it’s increased productivity, improved staff retention, or heightened engagement, you’ll be spoiled for choice when it comes to the innovative and constructive measurables that will help provide insightful, solid information.
 Here’s our pick of tips and tools;

 1 – Get app happy

-Check out Teamphoria to improve a sense of community, OfficeVibe to drive performance, or Impulse, that seeks to understand employees’ emotional response to organisational policies, or help your employees to track their health with Medintu.
+Check out Teamphoria to improve a sense of community, OfficeVibe to drive performance, or Impulse, that seeks to understand employees’ emotional response to organizational policies, or help your employees to track their health with Medintu.

 2 – Ask the right questions

-Clear communication helps foster a feeling transparency within an organisation, so talking with your employees is a great way to measure the mood.
+Clear communication helps foster a feeling transparency within an organization, so talking with your employees is a great way to measure the mood.
 Whether you consider email surveys which afford anonymity, or regular sit-downs to talk through any concerns, keeping these channels open will help you understand how you’re doing.
-And remember that mental health remains a sensitive topic, so consider couching questions on this topic in a positive light, for example, how energised they are by their work, or how productive they feel.
+And remember that mental health remains a sensitive topic, so consider couching questions on this topic in a positive light, for example, how energized they are by their work, or how productive they feel.

 3 – Process, outcome and impact measurements